-“How can I sign up for unemployment as a senior citizen?” is a question some elderly workers may ask.
-Seniors may complete an online application for unemployment or they may apply for unemployment benefits (UI) in person, by mail or telephone in some states.
-However, the process of how to apply for unemployment online, in person, by mail or telephone varies depending on the specific state in which claimants reside.
-In most cases, seniors must file for an unemployment claim through their state’s Unemployment Insurance Agency as soon as possible after losing their job.
-Before completing an unemployment EDD application, however, it is important to gather all necessary registration information, including prior dates of employment and employer addresses.
-To file for unemployment, applicants must also provide personal information such as their Social Security Number (SSN) and date of birth.
-To learn more about where to register for unemployment benefits, claimants can download our comprehensive guide here.
-For additional information on the unemployment registration process, applicants may review the sections below.
+To sign up for unemployment benefits as a senior citizen, you will need to complete an application for unemployment insurance (UI) online, in person, by mail, or by telephone.
+The ways you can apply and the application process changes depending on the state where you live.
+In most cases, seniors must file for an unemployment claim through their state’s Unemployment Insurance Agency as soon as they can after losing their job.
+Before filling out an unemployment application, make sure you gather all the necessary registration information, including prior dates of employment and employer addresses.
+To file for unemployment you have to give personal information such as your Social Security Number (SSN) and date of birth.
+You can find more information about where to register for unemployment benefits in our free guide.
+You can also find more information on the unemployment registration process in the sections below.

-Where to Sign Up for Unemployment
+Discover Where to Sign Up for Unemployment

-Senior citizens may wonder “How can I sign up for unemployment?” if they are no longer employed.
-To sign up for senior unemployment benefits, applicants obtain instructions about the application methods approved by the Unemployment Insurance Agency for the state in which they worked, as each state operates its own UI program.
-In many cases, claimants may choose to file for unemployment online, in person, by mail or telephone.
-However, claimants need to apply for senior unemployment benefits online in many states.
-If seniors can only apply for unemployment benefits online but do not have access to a home computer, they may visit their state’s Unemployment Insurance Agency or a local library to use a public computer.
-Alternately, they may contact their local Unemployment Insurance Agency by telephone to speak with a Customer Service Representative.
+If you are no longer working and wonder how to sign up for unemployment, you need to get instructions on the application methods approved by the Unemployment Insurance Agency for the state you worked in, since every state operates its own UI program.
+In many cases, you can choose to file for unemployment online, in person, by mail, or by telephone, but several states require you to apply online.
+If you can only apply online but do not have access to a home computer, then make sure you visit your state’s Unemployment Insurance Agency or a local library to use a public computer.
+You can also contact your local Unemployment Insurance Agency by telephone to speak with a Customer Service Representative.